CDL Consortium

 Key Points About CDL Consortiums

-• CDL consortium/Third Party Administrators (C/TPAs) provide a critical service to employers operating under the DOT's drug and alcohol testing regulations.
-Also visit the website link.
+• CDL Consortium/Third Party Administrators (C/TPAs) provide a critical service to employers operating under the DOT's drug and alcohol testing regulations.
+Also, visit the website link.

 • C/TPAs manage, or partially manage, all aspects of an employer’s drug and alcohol testing program – from ensuring compliance with rules and regulations to maintaining records.